 Facebook Social Intelligence

 Each social network has their own metrics that reflects social media success, and each social network may have a different role to play in your marketing strategy.
 Facebook is the perfect place for a brand to build and maintain brand loyalty and increase the reach of your brand and messaging.
-Facebook is still the most popular social network, and is often the starter kit for a brand’s social media presence – for good reason.
-With 1.44 billion monthly active users, naysayers of Facebook’s relevance and importance are quickly quietened with the obvious mass appeal of the ‘original’ modern social network.
+It is still the most popular social network, with 2.2 billion monthly active users and is often the starter kit for a brand’s social media presence – for good reason.

 Twitter Social Intelligence

-As digital marketing makes its way away from text based content to more visual – photos and videos, photo-sharing social networks like Instagram and Pinterest are quickly gaining importance for consumers and brands alike.
-While Instagram is still figuring out its strategy to monetize their platform, Pinterest has already rolled out brand-friendly features like Promoted Pins, as well as audience-friendly features like the Buy button.
+As digital marketing makes its way away from text based content to more visual – photos and videos, photo-sharing social networks like Instagram are taking the lead.
+With over 800 million monthly users, Instagram is emerging as the primary platform for brands.

 YouTube Social Intelligence